 - Prioritizing quality over quantity when it comes to friends

-- Being slow to warm or open up with new people or in groups
+- Being slow to warm up or open up with new people or in groups

 It’s important to know that being introverted is not the same as having social anxiety.
 Social anxiety is not related to temperament and is instead a common, treatable mental health condition that some people overlook.
 People with this condition tend to have an extreme fear of social interactions, rejection, or public embarrassment and may go to great lengths to avoid interactions.